Email Marketing

 An Initial Outreach Email

 Do that by explaining why you are worthy of their time.
-If the client or prospect isn’t familiar with your company, give them a quick rundown of who you are, what you do, and how the client should care.
+If the client or prospect isn’t familiar with your company, give them a quick rundown of who you are, what you do, and why they should care.

-Furthermore, to convince the email recipient that you are trustworthy, mention your popular projects and/or best clients.
-The fact that you have experience will assure them to hear you out and schedule a call or a meeting.
+To convince the email recipient that you are trustworthy, mention your popular projects and/or best clients.

 How to introduce yourself and request the meeting